clsty/arch-build/README.md

 **NOTE:**
 This repo is originally a fork of [vifly/arch-build](https://github.com/vifly/arch-build).

-It's now standalone mainly because I do not want to unexpectedly click the button "discard all changes" by chance.
+It's now standalone mainly because I do not want to unexpectedly click the button "discard N commit(s)" by chance.